Redesigning a trade operations platform to surface exceptions before they become SLA breaches.

 The pControl Attention Status Monitor

 The Y-axis lists the nine process stages of pControl's Order Management lifecycle, in sequence: Inbound Message Processing, Trade Capture & Validation, Order Placement, Cash Settlements, Settlement Instructions, Phone Placement or Placement Ack, Confirmation, Proposed Cancel/Amend, and Outbound Message Processing.
 Each row is a named stage, not a numeric value.
 The X-axis shows time remaining until each trade's SLA deadline for its current stage.
 A trade that has just entered a stage starts on the right with time to spare.
 As the deadline approaches, it moves left.
-Crossing the "now" line means the SLA has been breached.
-Right is safe; left is urgent.
+Crossing the line means the SLA has been breached.
+Right is future trades, left is more urgent trades.

-Each bubble groups trades sharing the same stage and SLA position.
-Size encodes volume: a large bubble means many trades in that position.
-Colour encodes status: red for trades in breach or at risk, grey for those within their deadline.
+Each bubble groups trades sharing the same stage and SLA position, so that the relevant experts could process the trades that were in their domain.
+Size translates as volume: a large bubble means many trades in that position.
+Colour translates as status: red for trades in breach or at risk, grey for those within their deadline.
 The time axis is non-linear: more granular near the deadline (hours and minutes), compressed further out (days, weeks, months).
 This keeps the operationally critical zone large on the canvas.

 1.0.1–dashboard–design–default